Video-MME: The First-Ever Comprehensive Evaluation Benchmark of Multi-modal LLMs in Video Analysis: Discussions

-\paragraph{\textit{Building Datasets with Complex Temporal Understanding.}} Our evaluation also highlights the demand for temporal reasoning oriented instruction-tuning datasets, considering that traditional video datasets with short video inputs, such as MSRVTT-QA and ActivityNet-QA.
-Although there have been efforts to construct high-quality datasets involving complex temporal reasoning over long videos~\citep{mangalam2024egoschema,li2023videochat}, the availability of such datasets is still insufficient compared to the text only~\citep{longpre2023flan,mishra2022naturalinstruction} and image datasets~\citep{li2023m3it,visionFlan2023}.
-The long-tailed nature of this data makes it challenging to acquire.
-Efforts towards better annotation paradigms such as human-in-the-loop frameworks~\citep{li2023vitatecs} and automatic data synthesizing explorations are crucial~\citep{liu2024best}.
-Developing such datasets can better leverage advanced architectural innovations to provide MLLMs with sufficient training supervision for a robust understanding of the temporal dimension of videos.
+\paragraph{\textit{Building Datasets with Complex Temporal Understanding.}} Our evaluation emphasizes the need for instruction-tuning datasets focused on temporal reasoning, particularly given the prevalence of traditional video datasets with short inputs, such as MSRVTT-QA and ActivityNet-QA.
+Although there have been efforts to construct high-quality datasets involving complex temporal reasoning in long videos~\citep{mangalam2024egoschema,li2023videochat}, the availability of such datasets remains limited compared to those for text~\citep{longpre2023flan,mishra2022naturalinstruction} and image~\citep{li2023m3it,visionFlan2023}.
+The long-tailed distribution of this data poses challenges for acquisition.
+Advancements in annotation methods, such as human-in-the-loop frameworks~\citep{li2023vitatecs} and explorations into automatic data synthesis are crucial~\citep{liu2024best}.
+Developing these datasets will enable better use of architectural innovations, providing MLLMs with sufficient training supervision for robust temporal understanding in videos.